 The School of Business collects data on who has accepted offers of employment by graduation and three months after graduation, type of industry, and compensation.
 For example, 91% of the 2016 MBA Class was employed within three months of graduation with an average base salary of $87,480.

-In the Law School, the Office of Career Services tracks and publicly reports employment data for the most recent graduating class as of ten months after their graduation (March 13).
-For the class of 2016, information about post-graduate placement was obtained for 224 of 225 graduates.
-Of those, 202 were employed, 1 was pursuing a degree full-time, and 0 students were not seeking employment.
+In the Law School, the Office of Career Services tracks and publicly reports employment data for the most recent graduating class as of ten months after their graduation (March).
+For the class of 2017, information about post-graduate placement was obtained for 206 of 208 graduates.
+Of those, 187 were employed and 1 was pursuing a degree full-time.
 The Law School also posts employment highlights of the graduating class.

 Evidence of the quality of William &Mary’s academic programs is also provided by various rankings.
 Academic excellence and other key components of William & Mary’s mission are noted when, for example, U.S. News & World Report ranks the College sixth among public universities in the nation, seventh among public universities for best undergraduate teaching, and 32nd overall among national universities.
-Forbes ranks William & Mary as the tenth best state supported school and 58th overall among all public and private universities.
+Forbes ranks William & Mary as the tenth best state supported school and 30th among reaearch universities.
 Specific programs also are ranked: Bloomberg Businessweek ranked William & Mary's undergraduate business school the 12th in the nation.
 U.S. News & World Report ranked the graduate program in U.S. Colonial History third and the History program 27th, the Law School 41st and the School of Education 46th.